 Just not yet.

 “We'd have to balance out whether it pays off or not,” Dana Bradham said.
-“Right now we don't pay a whole lot.
+“Right now we don't pay a whole lot (for their current payroll service).
 I think we've got a pretty good price where we're at, so we have to see.”

 But wait and see is one thing.
 A sense of panic is quite another.
 And that’s what’s happening with the Bradham Brothers office staff, with one week to go before go-live.